LaylaD4/LaylahDePaull_T2A2/README.md

 - #### User & UserRecipe: one-to-many (1:N)

     The one-to-many relationship between users and user_recipes allows each user to have multiple entries in the user_recipes table, which represents the recipes they have saved to create meal plans and shopping lists of ingredients.
 This relationship is crucial for tracking which recipes are saved by each user without needing to duplicate the recipes themselves.
-The user_recipes table tracks which users have saved which recipes by storing both user_id and recipe_id.
+The user_recipes table tracks which users have saved which recipes by storing both the user_id and recipe_id.
 This setup prevents redundancy, as the same recipe can be saved by multiple users without being duplicated in the database.
-It also simplifies the retrieval of a user’s saved recipes, making the app personalised, and more user-friendly.
+It also simplifies the retrieval of a user’s saved recipes, making the API personalised, and more user-friendly.

 - #### Recipe & UserRecipe: one-to-many (1:N)